Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 <a name="useamlworkbench"></a>
 ## Model Tuning with Azure Machine Learning (AML) Workbench
+This section mainly outline the step-by-step instructions on how to perform the modeling tuning exercise using AML Workbench.
+In order to further understand how the machine learning tasks are implemented and why the experiments are performed in such as way, please refer to section [Extended Reading](#details) for details.

 We recommend to clone, or download/extract, a copy of [this git repository](https://github.com/Azure/MachineLearningSamples-DistributedHyperParameterTuning) in order to conveniently refer to the files in the [Code](https://github.com/Azure/MachineLearningSamples-DistributedHyperParameterTuning/Code) folder.

 We define the
-"Code" folder of your copy of [this git repository](https://github.com/Azure/MachineLearningSamples-DistributedHyperParameterTuning) as "**origin code**" folder; and the name of your new AML Workbench project folder as "**your project**" folder.
+"Code" folder in your copy of [this git repository](https://github.com/Azure/MachineLearningSamples-DistributedHyperParameterTuning) as "**origin code**" folder; and the name of your new created AML Workbench project folder as "**your project**" folder.
+Blew section shows how this new project is created.

-This section mainly outline the step-by-step instructions on how to perform the modeling tuning exercise using AML Workbench.
-In order to further understand how the machine learning tasks are implemented and why the experiments are performed in such as way, please refer to section [Extended Reading](#details) for details.

 <a name="createproj"></a>
 ### Create a New Project